Gross Motor Skills

 Obstacle Course

 One of the frequent gross motor activities included in the ABCJesusLovesMe Curriculum is the "Memory Obstacle Course."
 This obstacle-course-with-a-twist that we learned in Occupational Therapy was frequently requested by our children when they were young.
 They had so much fun doing it that they didn't realize they were getting exercise and learning.
-An added plus is that this activity can be done with more than one children at a time.
+An added plus is that this activity can be done with more than one child at a time.

 Working on a Horizontal Surface